 Without a doubt, the Lander is the cream of the crop, but many people won’t need that much lifting capacity from their DIY frame or they might have a lower budget.
 If either of those is the case, the Lander Lite electric lifting base (also check out our review of the full Lander Lite desk) might be perfect. iMovR managed to pack the Lander Lite base with 90 percent of the technology features of the Lander base, while reducing the entry price.

 Same Lander Base DNA, Just ‘Lighter’

-The Lander Lite electric lifting base’s state-of-the-art, precision-engineered, Linak lifting columns are robotically manufactured in the same US factory as those on the Lander but are powered to lift only 225 lbs instead of 360 lbs.
+The Lander Lite electric lifting base’s state-of-the-art, precision-engineered, Linak lifting columns are robotically manufactured in the same US factory as those on the Lander, but are powered to lift only 225 lbs instead of 360 lbs.
 That’s still plenty of brawn for the vast majority of users, who don’t have more than the usual complement of desktop computer equipment or a thick natural hickory desktop to elevate.
 Linak is still considered the very best brand in the lifting base industry despite dozens of Chinese copycat manufacturers that have attempted to replicate the technology using cheap labor and less precise machining equipment—they never get even close.